marcuslin/react_practice/readme.md

 Type this command in your terminal ```sudo npm install gulp -g```

 ## Step 3: Install all needed plugins for gulp
-There's a bunch of stuff we includes in **gulpfile.js**, so we need to install them by running ```npm install``` in our terminal.
+There's a bunch of stuff we required in **gulpfile.js**, so we need to install them by running ```npm install``` in our terminal.

 The list of the plugins we're using are inside **package.json**.